This guide to Polish train tickets, and how to buy them online, covers the basics of what you can expect to encounter

 If you have a 1st class pass, your reservation will include the complimentary drinks and light meals, which are served to 1st class ticket holders on the EIP trains.

-Or you can purchase these EIP reservations at a ticket desk at a Polish station, at least 15 mins before your train is due to depart.
+Or you can purchase these EIP supplement at a ticket desk at a Polish station, at least 15 mins before your train is due to depart.